Joseph Edamaruku

-Joseph Edamaruku (7 September 1934 – 29 June 2006), popularly identified by his surname Edamaruku, was a journalist and rationalist from Kerala.
-He was the Delhi Bureau chief of the Malayalam magazine Keralasabdam for more than twenty years, and the founder-editor of Therali, a rationalist periodical in Malayalam.
-He was president of the Indian Rationalist Association from 1995 to 2005.
+Joseph Edamaruku (7 September 1934 – 29 June 2006), often known simply as Edamaruku, was an Indian journalist, author and rationalist activist from Kerala.
+He was associated with the Malayalam magazine Kerala Sabdam for more than two decades and later served as its Delhi bureau chief.
+He was also a founder-editor of the Malayalam rationalist periodical Therali and served as president of the Indian Rationalist Association from 1995 to 2005.